How AQ Agent works, under the hood

 services/core/backtests/— per-strategy backtestsdocs/validation/bundles/— per-portfolio compositions

-Per-portfolio target returns are forward-looking, not realized returns.
+Backtest results are hypothetical and forward-looking, not realized returns.
 They are calibrated against SPY's 2015-2024 baseline and assume the 200-day regime filter behaves consistently with that calibration.
 Higher growth potential means higher volatility.
 Past performance does not guarantee future results.

 Custody & security